With political theater, China’s leaders try to show the country is back to normal

-With the country emerging from the devastating pandemic that began in the city of Wuhan, leader Xi Jinping will be seeking to show that China is getting back on track and to present the party in the best possible international light — while highlighting the West’s coronavirus failures.
+With the country emerging from the devastating pandemic that began in the city of Wuhan, leader Xi Jinping will seek to show that China is getting back on track and to present the party in the best possible international light — while highlighting the West’s coronavirus failures.

 “This is an occasion for him to reassert quite clearly that China is back to normal and the party-state and Xi Jinping are very much in control,” said Steve Tsang, director of the China Institute at the School of Oriental and African Studies in London.